zoopyserg/windows-setup/README.md

 For every computer do this:
 - Open services via start search
 - Activate these services:
--- Function Discovery Resource Publication
+a) Function Discovery Resource Publication
--- Function Discovery Provider Host
+b) Function Discovery Provider Host
 - Go to Network & Sharing Center (via network menu) -> Advanced
 - Activate Everything (in Network Sharing Center) for all kinds of networks.